How I'm Adjusting to My Husband’s Cancer Prognosis

 “So, we better make the best of this one, huh?” he said, grinning.

 His cavalier attitude irritated me, but I still didn’t respond.
-My mind was revving up now, OCD kicking in, beginning to form a list of things that now needed doing: research palliative care, have our wills drawn up, plan our finances, arrange a new home for his cat for when he passes….
+My mind was revving up now, beginning to form a list of things that now needed doing: research palliative care, have our wills drawn up, plan our finances, arrange a new home for his cat for when he passes….

 “What’s wrong?” he asked, “We knew this was coming.”